-The deficit position of Unrestricted by State Appropriation-backed Bond Net Position represents outstanding non-profit housing and housing infrastructure bonds that are not a general obligation of the
+The deficit position of Unrestricted by State Appropriation-backed Bond Net Position represents outstanding non-profit housing and housing infrastructure bonds that are not a general obligation of the Agency.

-Summary of Significant Accounting Policies (continued) Agency.
 Amounts held in funds securing those bonds are not pledged or available to secure other bondholders or creditors of Minnesota Housing.